kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Feature Selection for Classification/regtoclass/readme.md

 * First, we merge the house\_prices\_mean of 2011 & 2012
 * Then we compare the values for each and we characterize each area as UP & DOWN and as binary with 1 & 0
-* And finally perform our lasso algorithm (using glmnet library), transformed for the needs of our binary problem
+* And finally select the most important features with lasso algorithm (using glmnet library), transformed for the needs of our binary problem.
+Lasso standarizes each value by default.

 The plots of coefficients and cross-validation, produced from the Lasso can be found below: